Web 3 Security 101: Essential Tools and Habits for Staying Safe Online

 Introduction: Why Web3 Security Matters

-In the decentralized world of Web3, you’re your own bank, meaning you’re responsible for the safety and custody of your assets.
-Unlike traditional finance, there’s no central authority that can reverse transactions or restore a compromised wallet.
+In Web3, you’re the bank.
+That means when something goes wrong, no one’s coming to save you.
+Unlike traditional finance, there is no central authority that can reverse transactions (unless in extreme scenarios, such as the DAO hack) or restore a compromised wallet.
 Besides that, finding the culprit can be challenging for the authorities, and most cases result in the inability to recover a single penny.
 That’s why developing security habits in crypto is an essential part of the journey; more important than making money is being able to keep them safe.

 Choosing a Wallet: Software vs. Hardware